 This is the guide to configure the SEO By Yoast plugin.
-In the 2.0 version there are some changes in the UI, but configuration is still the same.
-I have updated this guide for the Knowledge Graph setting which is in the 2.0 version.
+In the 3.0 version there are some changes in the UI, but configuration is still the same.
+I have updated this with editing meta description & title for single post which is changed in version 3.0.

-Whenever we talk about Best SEO Plugins for WordPress and All In One SEO, WordPress SEO by Yoast emerges as a prominent name.
+Whenever we talk about best SEO Plugins for WordPress SEO by Yoast emerges as a prominent name.
 Many of you who are using the All In One SEO plugin should know about the much-advanced version of the plugin, which is available in WordPress with the name “WordPress SEO by Yoast“.

 This plugin has integrated many known features of other plugins by Joost de Valk, for example, Meta robots plugin, RSS Footer plugin, and many others.
 Since this plugin offers many features, setting up Yoast WordPress SEO plugin is not that easy.
 For this reason, I am sharing this tutorial, which will help you to transition from All In One SEO to Yoast SEO plugin, and configure this plugin for optimal performance.